 The phenomenon of promotions has evolved into something that is expected of businesses in the retail and hospitality sectors due to the intense rivalry that exists for new clients.

 In recent years, it has been clearly evident to business owners that the careful application of these revenue-boosting deals and their ongoing improvement must be a cornerstone of any marketing strategies with the express purpose of boosting foot traffic, retaining consumers, and raising sales.
 It wasn't always like this.

 Is home delivery doing restaurants a disservice?

-In the UK, the BBC made headlines when it successfully joined the delivery platform as a ‘fake’ takeaway venue without any identity, bank details or food hygiene rating checks.
+The BBC made waves in the United Kingdom when it successfully joined the delivery platform as a "fake" takeaway restaurant without any identity, bank details, or food hygiene rating checks being performed.

 Will you be gaining more customers?

-Many other venues across Australia have similar feelings when it comes to home delivery services.
-They believe that these apps allow them to reach customers who would not usually dine at their venue, or if they have a venue that not designed to cater for many dine-in guests, the home delivery service allows them to sell more food than they would if they only served customers face to face.
+When it comes to home delivery services, a great number of other locations all around Australia share the same sentiments.
+They believe that these apps enable them to reach customers who would not typically dine at their venue, or if they have a venue that is not designed to cater for many dine-in guests, they believe that the home delivery service enables them to sell more food than they would if they only served customers face to face.

-It’s essential to consider what you hope to achieve by using a home delivery service and then keeping a very keen eye on your business financials to work out if you’re actually making money, or if the association is actually one that is not working for you.
+It is essential to think about what you hope to achieve by utilising a home delivery service, and then to keep a very close eye on the financials of your company in order to determine whether or not you are, in fact, making money, or whether or not the association is one that is actually one that is not working for you.

 Does it enhance your venue’s offering?

-"On top of that, I really worry about people judging the Bartolo experience on something they may eat at home after its travelled halfway across Sydney.”
+"On top of that, I truly worry that people will judge the experience at Bartolo based on something that they might eat at home after it has travelled halfway across Sydney,"